Troyes

-Troyes ([tʁwa]) is a commune and the capital of the department of Aube in the Grand Est region of north-central France.
+Troyes ([tʁwa]) is a commune and the capital of the department of Aube in the Grand Est region of northeastern France.
 It is located on the Seine river about 140 km south-east of Paris.
-Troyes is situated within the Champagne wine region and is near to the Orient Forest Regional Natural Park.
+Troyes is situated within the Champagne wine region and is near the Orient Forest Regional Natural Park.

 Troyes had a population of 61,996 inhabitants in 2018.
-It is the center of the agglomeration community Troyes Champagne Métropole, which was home to 170,145 inhabitants.
+It is the center of the Communauté d'agglomération Troyes Champagne Métropole, which was home to 170,145 inhabitants.

 Troyes developed as early as the Roman era, when it was known as Augustobona Tricassium.
 It stood at the hub of numerous highways, primarily the Via Agrippa.
 The city has a rich historical past, from the Tricasses tribe to the liberation of the city on 25 August 1944 during the Second World War, including the Battle of the Catalaunian Plains, the Council of Troyes, the marriage of Henry V and Catherine of France, and the Champagne fairs to which merchants came from all over Christendom.
 The city has a rich architectural and urban heritage: many buildings are protected as historical monuments, including the half-timbered houses (mainly of the 16th century) that survived in the old town.
 They have contributed to Troyes being designated as a City of Art and History.

-Manufacturing of textiles, developed from the 18th century onwards, was a chief part of Troyes' economy until the 1960s.
+Manufacturing of textiles, from the 18th century onwards, was a chief part of Troyes' economy until the 1960s.
 Today, Troyes is the European capital of factory outlets and trading, and has three brand centers.

 History

-Prehistoric evidence has been found in the Troyes area, suggesting that the settlement may have developed as early as 600 BC.
-Celtic grave-mounds have been found near the city, and Celtic artifacts have been excavated within the City grounds.
+Prehistoric evidence found in the Troyes area suggests that the settlement may have developed as early as 600 BC.
+Celtic grave-mounds have been found near the city, and Celtic artifacts have been excavated within the city grounds.

-In the Roman era, it was known as Augustobona Tricassium.
+In the Roman era, Troyes was known as Augustobona Tricassium.
 Numerous highways intersected here, primarily the Via Agrippa, which led north to Reims and south to Langres, and eventually to Milan.
 Other Roman routes from Troyes led to Poitiers, Autun and Orléans.